Awelson/Blog/docs/STEM/twicecolder.md

     An ordinal scale is similar to a nominal scale, but the categories have a natural ordering.
 For example, with letter grades in an exam there is a natural ordering : F $<$ E $<$ D $<$ C $<$ B $<$ A.

-    Mathematically, the categories in an ordinal scale have a [total preorder](https://en.wikipedia.org/wiki/Weak_ordering#Total_preorders) structure.
+    Mathematically speaking, the categories in an ordinal scale have a [total preorder](https://en.wikipedia.org/wiki/Weak_ordering#Total_preorders) structure.
 This means that there is a binary relation $\leq$ on $R$ (the set of categories in the ordinal scale) satisfying :

     - **Transitivity** : For all $x,y,z\in R$, $x\leq y$ and $y\leq z$ implies $x\leq z$
     - **Strong connectedness** : For all $x,y\in R$, either $x\leq y$ or $y\leq x$